-- a) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 7.2.2, any party to the dispute may start the grievance procedure by giving written notice to the Secretary or Chairperson of - i. the parties to the dispute; and - ii. the matters that are the subject of the dispute. - b) The Secretary or Chairperson must acknowledge receipt of the dispute within 2 days (in writing) - c) The Chairperson or Secretary must use his / her discretion and meet with the people involved in the dispute in order to achieve resolution of the grievance in a manner that is satisfactory and agreed to by the members or directors involved - d) If a resolution is not achieved within 28 days after the Secretary or Chairperson is given the notice, a Board meeting must be convened to consider and determine the dispute. - e) The Secretary must give each party to the dispute written notice of the Board meeting at which the dispute is to be considered and determined at least 7 days before the meeting is held. - f) The notice given to each party to the dispute must state - i. when and where the Board meeting is to be held; and
+- a) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 7.2.2, any party to the dispute may start the grievance procedure by giving written notice to the Secretary or Chairperson of - i. the parties to the dispute; and - ii. the matters that are the subject of the dispute. - b) The Secretary or Chairperson must acknowledge receipt of notice of the dispute within 2 days (in writing)

-- ii. that the party, or the party's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute. - g) If - i. the dispute is between one or more members and the Association; and - ii. any party to the dispute gives written notice to the Secretary stating that the party does not agree to the dispute being determined by the committee; and requests the appointment of a mediator under rule 7.1.1, the Board must not determine the dispute.
+- c) The Chairperson or Secretary must use his / her discretion and meet with the people involved in the dispute in order to achieve resolution of the grievance in a manner that is satisfactory and agreed to by the members or directors involved - d) If a resolution is not achieved within 28 days after the Secretary or Chairperson is given the notice, a Board meeting must be convened to consider and determine the dispute. - e) The Secretary must give each party to the dispute written notice of the Board meeting at which the dispute is to be considered and determined at least 7 days before the meeting is held. - f) The notice given to each party to the dispute must state - i. when and where the Board meeting is to be held; and - ii. that the party, or the party's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute. - g) If - i. the dispute is between one or more members and the Association; and - ii. any party to the dispute gives written notice to the Secretary stating that the party does not agree to the dispute being determined by the Board; and requests the appointment of a mediator under rule 7.1.1, the Board must not determine the dispute until it receives notice from the mediator that the requested mediation process has been completed unsuccessfully or the request for mediation is withdrawn.

 7.2.4.
-Determination of dispute by committee
+Determination of dispute by Board

-- a) At the Board meeting at which a dispute is to be considered and determined, the Board must - - give each party to the dispute, or the party's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute; and - ii. give due consideration to any submissions so made; and - iii. determine the dispute. - b) The Chairperson to call for a motion from the Board and all directors present at the meeting must vote upon the motion to reach a determination. - c) The Board must give each party to the dispute written notice of the committee's determination, and the reasons for the determination, within 7 days after the Board meeting at which the determination is made. - d) A party to the dispute may, within 14 days after receiving notice of the committee's determination under subrule (a)(iii), give written notice to the Secretary requesting the appointment of a mediator under rule 7.3.1. - e) If notice is given under subrule (d), each party to the dispute is a party to the mediation.
+- a) At the Board meeting at which a dispute is to be considered and determined, the Board must - - give each party to the dispute, or the party's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute; and - ii. give due consideration to any submissions so made; and - iii. determine the dispute. - b) The Chairperson to call for a motion from the Board and all Board members present at the meeting must vote upon the motion to reach a determination. - c) The Board must give each party to the dispute written notice of the Board's determination, and the reasons for the determination, within 7 days after the Board meeting at which the determination is made. - d) A party to the dispute may, within 14 days after receiving notice of the Board's determination under subrule (a)(iii), give written notice to the Secretary requesting the appointment of a mediator under rule 7.3.1. - e) If notice is given under subrule (d), each party to the dispute is a party to the mediation.